kmac/mlbv-archived/README.md

 Example: `2018-03-31-nyy-tor-home.ts`.

-You can select the stream for fetch, then manually launch your video player at a later time while the stream is being saved to file.
+If your player supports it, you can select the stream to fetch, then manually launch your video player at a later time while the stream is being saved to file.

 Example: